skip to content

 The MPhil in American History is a nine-month full-time programme which combines elements of formal teaching with independent research.
 Students on the MPhil will join a group of researchers of all levels within the field of American history, allowing them to integrate into the research culture of American history at Cambridge.

-In addition to the above, students will attend the weekly American Research Seminar.
-With permission, students may also attend the weekly American History Graduate Workshop and undertake optional language training where relevant.
+Students also attend the weekly American History Research Seminar.
+With permission, students may also attend the weekly American History Workshop, and undertake optional language training where relevant.

 One to one supervision

-All students admitted to the MPhil in American History will be assigned a supervisor to work with them on the dissertation.
+All students admitted to the MPhil in American History will be assigned a supervisor to work with them throughout the course, but crucially on the dissertation.

 Students will meet regularly with their supervisor for one-on-one supervisions throughout the course.
 The frequency of supervisions will vary depending on the time of year, with the regularity of meetings increasing as the year progresses and the student begins to focus more on the dissertation.
 Students can expect at least one supervision session per term and normally eight across the year.